aldonline/driven/README.md

 # Driven

-A Google Drive Micro Publishing Platform
+A Google Drive Driven Micro Publishing Platform

 ![Driven Logo](https://raw.github.com/aldonline/driven/master/public/driven-logo.png)

+I use Google Docs for everything.
+Period.

+# Document Conventions

-In order to run Driven you need:
+In order for the magic to happen you docs need to follow some rules.

+# Installing

+You need a bunch of things ( sorry - FOL )

 * A Mongo Database
-* A Google App...
+* A Google Apps Account ( TODO )
-* Set of Google Docs including index
+* Some Google Docs documents that you want to share with the word
+* Node.js ( version 0.10.18 or above - due to an HTTPS bug )

 ```shell